-Welcome to our latest exclusive feature, Studio Essentials. where artists give us a look at their go-to tools that they can't live without.
+Welcome to our latest exclusive feature, My Toolbox, where artists give us a look at their go-to tools that they can't live without.
 This new feature follows along the same lines of How It Was Made but focuses less on a specific track and more on the actual tools in the studio.
 Ever wonder how that one artist always comes up with the biggest basslines?
 Most ethereal chords?
 Punchiest drums?
 This is the feature where artists spill the beans.
 This time, we are joined by rising talent Ronnie Spiteri, whose releases on labels like Knee Deep In Sound, We Are The Brave, True Soul and more, have seen him become a global fan favorite.
 Below, he shows us the goods and lets us in on how he does what he does.

 Words and photos by Ronny Spiteri

 The latest edition to my arsenal of sonic weaponry, this is such a great synthesizer for arpeggiators & basslines.
 I have recently used this for the lead track of my ‘Rough Rider EP’ on Christian Smith's Tronic label.